ninabarzh/broomstick/content/posts/woke.md

 [For as much as there **is** a left vs right]({{< relref "posts/left-right.md" >}}), on the left, the word appears to be cherished as a moral code: a recognition of injustice and a commitment to equity.
 On the right, it seems to be reviled as dogma masquerading as decency.
 It is characterised by critics as overreach, authoritarian thought control, or simply virtue signalling.
-Corporations co‑opt the term in marketing campaigns—a phenomenon called “woke capitalism”— leading to [further backlash from both activists and conservatives alike](https://www.theguardian.com/commentisfree/article/2024/jun/23/woke-capitalism-gen-z).
+Corporations co‑opt the term in marketing campaigns, a phenomenon called “woke capitalism”,  leading to [further backlash from both activists and conservatives alike](https://www.theguardian.com/commentisfree/article/2024/jun/23/woke-capitalism-gen-z).

 Within Black communities the term is contested.
 Some embrace its radical roots; others resent its dilution or distortion by journalists, brands, or political opportunists.
 Institutions like the [NAACP have formally insisted on